openstack/openstack-manuals/doc/networking-guide/source/config-auto-allocation.rst

    +-----------+--------------------------------------+

-Operators (and users with admin role) can get the auto-allocated topology for a tenant by specifying the tenant ID:
+Operators (and users with admin role) can get the auto-allocated topology for a project by specifying the project ID:

 .. code-block:: console